Are you a YouTuber?

-This massive user base that is about 40 percent of the world’s online population has been able to attract a new breed of company that we now call the Multichannel Network, the MCN.
+This massive user base that is about 40 percent of the world’s online population.
+It has been able to attract a new breed of company that we now called the Multichannel Network, the MCN.

 The MCNs aggregate thousands of video channels and a massive community of content creators, who partner with YouTube to be able to syndicate and monetize their content while at the same time having the luxury of distributing videos on their own websites.

 The top 3 reasons why you may consider joining a YouTube MCN:

 1. For Protection and Management of your Network

 Many of the YouTubers don’t necessarily worry about the management of the digital rights of their content and sending emails to their specific partners.